egeisik35/UWB-indoor-positioning/README.md

 ### 3. Live 3D Visualization

-To visualize the responder’s position in real time:
+To visualize the responder’s position in real time, first run the kalman_reader.py and then:

 ```bash
 python uwb-python-analysis/plot_3D_live.py